1.1 Regulatory Context

 The Firm has assessed the various risks to which it is exposed in its Internal Capital Adequacy Assessment Process (“ICAAP”) document, and, where applicable, detailed appropriate actions to manage them.

-As at 30 June 2020, the Firm was not Managing Investments and therefore was not exposed to the risk that, due to a fall in assets under management (“AUM”), it was not able to collect management and performance fees.
 The Firm obtains income in the form of fees from its operator mandates and from its parent company, M7RE, under a “Costs plus 5%” arrangement.
+The Firm has also begun to obtain income from AIFs under management during 2021, the AIFs being closed-ended Real Estate Investment Trusts.
 The Firm’s exposure to credit risk is the risk that it is unable to obtain this income, and therefore its credit risk exposure is low.
 The Firm holds all Cash and Fee and income balances with Banks assigned high credit ratings.

 Market Risk has been assessed by the Firm and is limited to the Firm’s exposure to Cash amounts held by it in Foreign Currencies.
 The Firm does not hold cash amounts in foreign currencies, and therefore has minimal exposure to Market Risk.